GTNewHorizons/GT5-Unofficial/docs/RecipeBuilder.md

 ## deep copy or not

 There is no need to do deep copy EXCEPT you are downstream.
-If you do modify the values in a downstream recipe map, call IGT_RecipeMap.deepCopyInput() before adding yourself as a downstream.
+If you do modify the values in a downstream recipe map, call IRecipeMap.deepCopyInput() before adding yourself as a downstream.

 ## setRecipeSpecialHandler or setRecipeEmitterSingle